coderbro0/open-gist/README.md

 ### 🧷 Scratch Notes

-- Run: `coderbro: Create Scratch Note`
+- Run: `GistPilot: Create Scratch Note`
 - Generates a markdown note with timestamp in your scratch Gist

 ---